byu-rad-lab/pneudrive/pcb_design/Readme.md

 * 5V power and ground. **Note** I don't know what we're going to use yet
 * 32 V power and ground. **Note** I don't know what we're going to use yet

 Apart from the 5V power supply which came with your BBB, you will need a power supply capable of 9-32 V DC and however many amps your system can pull (4 A for each board).
-We choose to use a 24 V 15 A one like [this](https://www.amazon.com/AVAWO-Switching-Transformer-Regulated-Computer/dp/B0146IAXYO/ref=sr_1_3?dchild=1&keywords=24+volt+power+supply&qid=1587765261&sr=8-3)
+We choose to use a 24 V 15 A one ([link](https://www.amazon.com/AVAWO-Switching-Transformer-Regulated-Computer/dp/B0146IAXYO/ref=sr_1_3?dchild=1&keywords=24+volt+power+supply&qid=1587765261&sr=8-3))